riAssinstAr/Spot-Mate/README.md

 * Then you will need to make the following changes in your project:

   In the below lines of code highlighted with purple, put the file path to geckodriver and ublock origin respectively.
+To copy path to any file, right click on the file and then click on copy path.
+Please note      that python uses double '/' instead of single '/' so users must modify accordingly after pasting the path in place.

 ![Screenshot 2025-03-06 211945](https://github.com/user-attachments/assets/85dce87f-c250-484d-844b-cdfe4bdcfcbd)